fsprojects/FSharp.Data.GraphQL/src/FSharp.Data.GraphQL.Server.AspNetCore/README.md

 Finally run the server (e.g. make it listen at `localhost:8086`).

-There's a demo chat application backend in the `samples/chat-app` folder that showcases the use of `FSharp.Data.GraphQL.Server.AppInfrastructure` in a real-time application scenario, that is: with usage of GraphQL subscriptions (but not only).
+There's a demo chat application backend in the `samples/chat-app` folder that showcases the use of `FSharp.Data.GraphQL.Server.AspNetCore` in a real-time application scenario, that is: with usage of GraphQL subscriptions (but not only).
 The tried and trusted `star-wars-api` also shows how to use subscriptions, but is a more basic example.
-As a side note, the implementation in `star-wars-api` was used as a starting point for the development of `FSharp.Data.GraphQL.Server.AppInfrastructure`.
+As a side note, the implementation in `star-wars-api` was used as a starting point for the development of `FSharp.Data.GraphQL.Server.AspNetCore`.

 ### Client
 Using your favorite (or not :)) client library (e.g.: [Apollo Client](https://www.apollographql.com/docs/react/get-started), [Relay](https://relay.dev), [Strawberry Shake](https://chillicream.com/docs/strawberryshake/v13), [elm-graphql](https://github.com/dillonkearns/elm-graphql) ❤️), just point to `localhost:8086/graphql` (as per the example above) and, as long as the client implements the `graphql-transport-ws` subprotocol, subscriptions should work.